sp3ttr0/ntlmninja/README.md

 The default network interface is eth0, but it can be configured using the -i option to suit different environments.

 ## Disclaimer
-This tool is for educational and authorized testing purposes only.
-Unauthorized use of this tool may violate the law.
-The authors are not liable for any misuse or damage caused by this script.
+This tool is provided for educational and authorized testing purposes only.
+Unauthorized use may violate laws and regulations.
+The authors of this script are not responsible for any misuse or damage caused by this tool.
+Using this script, you agree to take full responsibility for your actions and their consequences.